Opticians Act 1989 (Amendment) Bill [HL]

 Overview

-This bill amends the Opticians Act 1989 to allow the sale of adjustable focus spectacles to people aged 16 and over, provided they meet specific criteria and are sold with appropriate information and guidance.
+This bill amends the Opticians Act 1989 to allow the sale of adjustable focus spectacles to people aged 16 and over, subject to specific criteria and conditions regarding their design, adjustment range, and accompanying information.

 Description

-The bill modifies the Opticians Act 1989 to permit the sale of adjustable focus spectacles.
-These spectacles must meet several conditions:
+The bill adds a new provision to the Opticians Act 1989, permitting the sale of adjustable focus spectacles to individuals aged 16 or older.
+These spectacles must meet several requirements:

-- The wearer can adjust each lens in increments of less than 0.25 dioptres.
+- The wearer can adjust each lens repeatedly in increments smaller than 0.25 dioptres.

 - Each lens must be adjustable by at least two dioptres.

-- They must comply with the Medical Devices Regulations 2000.
+- The spectacles must comply with the Medical Devices Regulations 2000.

 Government Spending

-The bill is not expected to significantly impact government spending.
-No figures are provided in the bill itself.
+The bill is not expected to have a significant impact on government spending as it primarily regulates the sale of a product rather than directly funding or impacting existing government programs.
+No figures are provided in the bill text.

 Groups Affected